 Navigating your options

 Graduate students, like all UCSB community members, deserve safe, equitable working conditions, free from harassment and gender-based discrimination.
 CARE can assist graduate students in understanding their reporting options and the resources available throughout their healing process.
 If a survivor chooses to report experiences of sexual harassment or violence that they have directly experienced or witnessed in the course of their work at UCSB, a CARE advocate can be by their side throughout the reporting process.
-Reporting processes on campus can include the Title IX/Sexual Harassment Policy Compliance office, the Academic Senate, Academic Personnel, and/or Human Resources.
+Reporting processes on campus can include the Title IX Compliance & Discrimination and Harassment Prevention Office (Title IX/DHP Office), the Academic Senate, Academic Personnel, and/or Human Resources.

 Accommodations